danbev/learning-quantum-computing/physics.md

 So a photon is something that has energy but no mass.
 There is a limit to the amount of energy that a photon can disposit, and it cannot disposit any less that a certain amount (quantum).
+Photons are associated with electromagnetic waves and it is these electromagnetic waves that oscialate and not the photon itself.

 Light and all electromagnetic radiation displays both wave-like and particle-like behaviour.